Now here’s the technical part of our trip from last time: a travel guide to Biliran and Cuatro Islas in Inopacan, Leyte.

 Trivia: Did you know that the Milky Way can always be seen in Biliran?

 Cuatro Islas for me is just okay.
 Not that amazing, but still worth a visit.
-I said the same thing about Kalanggaman Island by the way, so that might give you an idea of my standards when it comes to beaches.
+I said the same thing about Kalanggaman Island by the way.
+I have high standards when it comes to beaches.